drhaz/VisualFitsBrowser/README.md

  java -jar VisualFitsBrowser-1.0.0-jar-with-dependencies.jar

-replace the version number / name of the jar fiel with the file you actually downloaded.
+replace the version number / name of the jar file with the file you actually downloaded.